minicomp/ed/documentation.md

 ### Installing from scratch

-The first step to install Ed is to download the source files from GitHub.
-To do so you must have git installed on your computer.
-You probably have git already.
+The first step to make sure you have XCode Command Line tools, and git specifically, installed in your computer.
+You may have both already.
 To check, type the following into your instructions (without the `$`, that's just there to remind you these lines are to be copied and pasted into the terminal)

 ~~~ bash
 $ git --version
 ~~~

-If you have github, you're good to go.
-If you don't, your Mac will ask you to install the XCode command line tools.
+If you have git, you're good to go.
+If you don't, your Mac will ask you to install the XCode Command Line Tools, which will also install git.
 Say yes, please.
-This step installs a number of background tools directly from Apple that you will need for everything else to work well.
+This step also installs a number of other tools directly from Apple that you will need for everything else to work well.

 Now we begin the long process of installing Jekyll.
 Jekyll is a Ruby gem (Ruby's name for software packages).
 The best way to ensure you have the right environment is to use a ruby environment mangager.
 In our case, we're going to use `chruby`, and the Ruby 3.1.2.
 To install `chruby` follow these instructions:

 1. Install [Homebrew](https://brew.sh/).
 Think of Homebrew as a sort of App Store for your terminal.
 You may need to use your password and hit enter a few times after pasting the install link from Homebrew in your terminal.
+Remember that when you type your password into the terminal, the interface does not show that you are typing.
+Don't worry, it is listening.
+After you type it correctly, hit enter, and keep going.
 2. After the installation succeeds, remember to copy the three lines indicated in the "Next Steps" message from Homebrew on your terminal.
 Now you should be able to brew.
-3. Quit and re-open your terminal, just in case.
 4. Install `ruby-install` and `chruby` on your terminal (I'm using [these instructions](https://mac.install.guide/ruby/12.html) with some modification). `ruby-install` is a tool designed just to install Ruby. `chruby` is a tool used to manage Ruby.
 To install:
 ~~~ Bash
 $ brew install ruby-install chruby